sebdah/goldie/README.md

 	`.golden`.
 - `FlagName` - Name of the command line argument for updating the golden test files.
 Default: `update`.
+- `FilePerms` - Permissions to set on the golden fixture files.
+Default: `0644`.
+- `DirPerms` - Permissions to set on the golden fixture folder.
+Default: `0755`.

 ## FAQ